 When it comes to setting your compressor pedal, the best thing to do is dial all of the knobs to “noon” (pointing straight up) – and then tweak the various settings to your liking.

 I personally like setting a compressor with a rather low amount of compression and leaving it on at all times.
 Setting a compressor pedal like this makes it seem like it’s not really there, but if you listen closely, it is doing its job!

 As we mentioned above, a compressor pedal is used to help add some bulk to your guitar’s overall sound.
 Many guitarists turn on their compressor pedal at the beginning of their set and never turn it off until they are done playing.
 However, if you have a certain part in a song that could benefit from more sustain, perhaps a wild solo or a pretty finger-picked part, you may only need to turn it on for that moment.

 It is best to bring your compressor to your band’s practice and test out playing different riffs with or without the compressor.
 This will allow you to pick out parts where the pedal really benefits your overall sound.

-You should always think about how you order your pedals on your pedalboard.
+A compressor pedal usually goes at the front of your signal chain.
+But You should always think about and experiment with how you order your pedals on your pedalboard.
 Much like any effect, a compressor pedal will offer different tonal options depending on where it is in your signal chain.
 Most of the time, it is best to put your compressor first.
 That way it sends a clear, consistent sound through the rest of your effect pedals.